-Direct Deposit Option

-You have the option to forward your paycheck directly to a checking or savings account in a bank of your choice.
+Direct Deposit Option - You have the option to forward your paycheck directly to a checking or savings account in a bank of your choice.
 Your agency's payroll representative can provide you with a direct deposit authorization card.

-Attention
+Attention:

-Senate Bill No. 421 temporarily suspends longevity and merit pay increases for State employees from July 1, 2009 through June 30, 2011.
+Assembly Bill No. 560 temporarily suspends merit pay increases and longevity pay for state employees from July 1, 2011 through June 30, 2013.

-Merit Pay Increase

-NAC 284.196 provides for employees to receive an annual merit salary increase on their pay progression date if the last performance evaluation was standard or better, and you had not reached the top step in your grade.
+Merit Pay Increase - NAC 284.196 provides for employees to receive an annual merit salary increase on their pay progression date if the last performance evaluation was standard or better, and you had not reached the top step in your grade.
 The maximum merit salary increase is an adjustment of one step annually.
 (NAC 284.194)